 A gamma ray is part of the electro-magnetic spectrum, which includes many other types of waves, like radio waves and ultraviolet waves, and even infrared waves.
 However, the gamma ray is very different from any others.
 The gamma ray is generated by sub-ato

-y, fusion, and fission.
+mic particle interactions, which includes electron positron annihilation, radioactive decay, fusion, and fission.
 The frequency of the gamma ray usually ranges above 10^19 (10,000,000,000,000,000,000) Hz.
 The wavelength

 range of the gamma wave is usually under 10 trillionths (10^-12) of a meter, or, 10 picometers.
 So, it is very intriguing that the gamma ray has an extremely high frequency and an extremely short wavelength.